Masopha: Opposition to the Award

 In October 1897, Lerotholi harrowed four fields in Madisanyane which Masopha continued to claim despite a court order against him.
 Masopha responded by giving one of the fields to two of his supporters, warning that he was prepared to fight over the fields if their boundaries were to be violated.
 In the meantime, Masopha's son Moeketsi had illegally crossed into the Free State to punish a man who had run away with another man's wife.
 Upon catching the man, Moeketsi's retinue assaulted and allegedly castrated him.
-Moeketsi was subsequently arrested and jailed by the Free State, he successfully escaped from jail and fled to Basutoland soon afterwards.
+Moeketsi was subsequently arrested and jailed by the Free State.
+He successfully escaped from jail and fled to Basutoland soon afterwards.
 The Free State demanded Moeketsi's extradition, however Masopha refused to comply after facing pressure from his wife.
-Lagden requested Lerotholi to apprehend Moeketsi.
+Lagden requested that Lerotholi apprehend Moeketsi.
 Despite the clash of personalities between Lerotholi and Masopha, Lerotholi was deeply aware of the popular support Masopha enjoyed.
 Lerotholi therefore insisted on receiving a direct order, so as to shift responsibility for his actions on the colonial government.

+Civil War and death

-In January 1898, Lerotholi ordered his men to take key position around Thaba Bosiu.
+In January 1898, Lerotholi ordered his men to take key positions around Thaba Bosiu.
 Several people were killed in the ensuing clashes between Lerotholi's and Masopha's supporters.
 Lerotholi had issued a call to arms to minor chiefs across the region, amassing approximately 10,000 warriors.
 Masopha could rely on the support of a comparable number of his tribesmen.
 Chief Jonathan Molapo withdrew his support for Masopha after the beginning on the siege of Thaba Bosiu, while chief Maama opted to remain neutral.
 After the exchange of numerous messages between Lagden and Lerotholi, the former finally issued an official order authorizing an attack on Thaba Bosiu.
-Three weeks into the siege Maama (who had married two of Masopha's daughters) attempted to negotiate a peaceful resolution of the conflict with Lagden, but was rebuked.
+Three weeks into the siege, Maama (who had married two of Masopha's daughters) attempted to negotiate a peaceful resolution of the conflict with Lagden, but was rebuked.

 On 26 January, Lerotholi commenced an assault on Thaba Bosiu, defeating the defenders, a total of 55 people were killed in the fighting.
 Masopha was forced to pay a heavy fine and abandon his ancestral village, while also being stripped of the privileges he once enjoyed as district chief.
 His son was arrested and forwarded for trial.
 Following his defeat, a big portion of Masopha's supporters left the Berea region.
 He died in July 1898.
 His funeral was described as "unceremonious" and no major chief attended it.

+During Masopha's lifetime he was commended for his bravery through numerous lithoko praise-poems.
+Although the names of major chiefs are rarely given to boys by Basuto parents, Masopha's name is a prominent exception.
+Songs and poetry honoring Masopha are also recited during Basuto male initiation rituals.